-A proposed TRO that has a potential for a significant impact on the local community will require the support of the Town / Parish Councils and the Ward Councillor/s before it can be advertised for public comment.
-If such support is not available, an approval to progress the proposal from the Cabinet Member responsible for Highways.
-In this case the Town / Parish Councils and the Ward Councillor/s will be informed of the proposed TRO before it is advertised.
+Where a proposed TRO has a potential for a significant impact on the relevant local community, it will require the support of the Town / Parish Community Councils and the Ward Councillor/s before it can be advertised for public comment.
+If such support is not available, an approval to progress the proposal from the Cabinet Member responsible for Highways will be sought.
+In this case the Town / Parish Community Councils and the Ward Councillor/s will be informed before the TRO proposal is advertised.